mossbanay/Psychology-3-4/Glossary.md

 ### Aphasia

 A condition characterised by speech impairment.
-This is often a result of damage to Broca's area or Werenicke's area.
+This is often a result of damage to Broca's area or Wernicke's area.

 ### Attention
 ##### See also selective attention, divided attention